‘My 600-LB Life’ Janine Mueller Update: See Photos Of Her Incredible Weight Loss, And What The Show Left Out

-Janine Mueller has had quite a journey since first appearing on My 600-LB Life — even if fans of the show didn’t get the full story of how she lost so much weight.
+Janine Mueller has had quite a journey since first appearing on My 600-LB Life, even if fans of the show didn’t get the full story of how she dropped so much weight.

 Janine acknowledged that she still has more work to do, but sounded committed to staying on track.
-That can be difficult for many who appear on the TLC series, with the people sometimes gaining weight slowly again after significant loss.
+That can be difficult for many who appear on the TLC series, with the participants sometimes slowly gaining weight again after significant loss.

 “I still have a ways to go to complete my journey and I want you to know what I am doing and how I am getting along,” she wrote in a Facebook update, telling fans that she would be posting plenty of pictures to keep them updated on her progress.